AMSP-04/NETN-AIS/README.md

 The AIS FOM module defines all of the messages types specified in ITU-R M.1371-5 annex 8, with the exception of rarely used message types or message types that are more related to traffic analysis in an AIS network (i.e. 15, 16, 20, 22, 23, 25 and 26).
 The FOM class structure is closely aligned with the message type specification in ITU-R M.1371-5 annex 8, enabling easy translation to/from NMEA 0183.
 The message types are modelled as interaction classes and most of the class parameters are optional.
 The root class - AisMessage - is integrated in the RPR-FOM by subclassing RadioSignal, using the concept of HostRadioIndex to refer to the RadioTransmitter object instance on board of the vessel.
 The AIS message types include SOTDMA and ITDMA communication state data, but the parameters related to communication state can be omitted if there is no need to model communication.

-The AIS FOM module content is based on available open source material from the United States Coast Guard (https://www.navcen.uscg.gov), the GPSD project website (https://gpsd.gitlab.io/gpsd/AIVDM.html), and ITU-R M.1371-5.
+The AIS FOM module content is based on ITU-R M.1371-5.

 ### Purpose